syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

  Products.Add(New ProductList() With {.Name = "Pivot"})

  Products.Add(New ProductList() With {.Name = "SpreadSheet"})

+ Me.DataContext = Me

 {% endhighlight %}

 {% endtabs %}

-Bind the Employees collection to the ItemsSource property of the SfComboBox.
+Bind the Products collection to the ItemsSource property of the SfComboBox.

 {% highlight XAML %}